rtoy/f2cl/src/NOTES.md

 Mar 2008
 ------------
-o F2CL was missing variables first used in PRINT or WRITE statements and hence didn't declare them.
+* F2CL was missing variables first used in PRINT or WRITE statements and hence didn't declare them.
 We now check for new variables in PRINT and WRITE statements.
-Undoubtedly there are other places where we are missing the check. o F2CL was incorrectly parsing Hollerith strings followed by an edit descriptor without an intervening comma.
+Undoubtedly there are other places where we are missing the check.
+* F2CL was incorrectly parsing Hollerith strings followed by an edit descriptor without an intervening comma.
 The edit descriptor was incorrectly discarded.
 This should be fixed now.

-o Ran the following tests successfully:
+* Ran the following tests successfully:
   - quadpack
   - toms 419
   - toms 715